ralna/GALAHAD/doc/Julia/rst-dir/sha_functions.rst

 		- ls1

 		-
-                  is a scalar variable of type Int32, that holds the leading (first) dimension of the array strans.
+                  is a scalar variable of type INT, that holds the leading (first) dimension of the array strans.

 	*
 		- ls2

 		-
-                  is a scalar variable of type Int32, that holds the trailing (second) dimension of the array strans.
+                  is a scalar variable of type INT, that holds the trailing (second) dimension of the array strans.

 	*